 Even as the pandemic has started to loosen its hold on society, teachers may not get much of a break.
 As The Guardian columnist Emma Brockes put it, “Sadly, it appears that respecting the teaching profession was just a pandemic fad.”
 She noted that people went from praising teachers to, in some areas, becoming furious that they wanted time off to deal with burnout.

 The situation has increased the number of teachers feeling worn down by the demands of their job.
 Incorporating daily teacher self-care is essential for the future of the teaching profession.
-To address this challenge, Fresno Pacific University offers two related professional development courses for educators called Self-Compassion for Teachers and Cultivating Emotional Resilience in Educators.
+To address this challenge, Fresno Pacific University offers two related professional development courses for educators called Self-Compassion for Teachers and Teacher Burnout: Prevention & Recovery.

 The Impact of Teacher Burnout